Print Studio

 How we select the artists that we work with in the print studio

-Once a year we work with a relatively unknown practitioner, often people who would be considered "outsider artists".
+Occasionally we work with a relatively unknown practitioner, often people who would be considered "outsider artists".
 This is in line with our aim of introducing people to printmaking and of assisting those who are on the fringe of the contemporary art scene in South Africa.
 These projects are exciting as one is dealing with the unknown and the coming together of technique and creativity in an inspired way.

 Work published by The Artists' Press and available from us via this website includes artists' books, portfolios of prints and single prints.